The Barry Art Museum will be closed to the public on Friday, 12/1. We will resume our normal hours of operation on Saturday, 12/2.

 The Museum displays works of art by artists with a proven exhibition record.
 Student work can regularly be seen at the Baron and Ellin Gordon Art Galleries on Monarch Way.

 The Museum is offering special tours of the collection and changing exhibitions.
-Due to COVID-19, we have shifted to a virtual platform for tours, for more information, please visit our Tours Page.
+For more information, please visit our Tours Page.

 The Museum is featuring two special exhibitions per year, one in the fall and one in the spring semester.
 You can view our latest exhibitions on our Exhibitions Page.